 Focus: CDC, event buses, batch connectors, and contract-based ingestion.

-The main goal is predictable delivery into the platform with schema and freshness control.
+The job of this layer is predictable delivery into the platform while keeping schema and freshness under control.
+It is also where everything downstream breaks if ingestion is unstable.

 Storage and table format layer